That is a question we often hear from prospective clients. The answer is, yes — and no.

 There is always uncertainty, and the markets could plummet tomorrow.
 Even though we follow markets closely and read endlessly, we can’t predict the future.

 So, let’s look at the market right now.
-There are lots of reasons we could say, avoid it:
+There are lots of reasons we might advise an investor to avoid it:

 - Interest rates are likely to be rising in the near term.
-That creates uncertainty, and markets hate uncertainty.
+That makes debt more expensive, and it creates uncertainty (and markets hate uncertainty).

 - And then, to quote Donald Rumsfeld, there are the “unknown unknowns.”
 Those are the truly frightening “black swan” events that catch the world by surprise.
 Think 9/11 or the credit debacle that led to the Great Recession.